Passenger Info

 Personal belongings

-Remember to take all your personal belongings with you when you leave the bus.
+Remember to take your belongings with you when you leave the bus.